michaelthorne/michaelthorne.github.io/_posts/2015-11-21-cross-channel-user-experience-with-fnb.md

 And now you know why I get annoyed at the bank charges for accessing an archived statement.

 FNB, you can do so much better.
-I expect a lot better for the bank charges I pay on my accounts.
+I expect a lot more for the bank charges I pay on my accounts.